 Of all the timber pests, termites cause the majority of the damage to buildings.
 They are the number one timber pest, and so, quite rightly, they are the focus of inspections and treatments.
 Unlike borers, installing a preventative termite system around your home (termite monitoring system or soil treatment) is possible to help prevent a termite attack.

-To attack a home, termites require the right soil conditions (moisture is vital) and a way to access the timbers of the home.
-As such, termite inspections are not only looking for termite activity and damage but also spot conditions around the home and construction faults that make a termite attack more likely.
+To attack a home, termites require the right soil conditions (moisture is vital) and a way to access the timbers.
+As such, termite inspections look for termite activity and damage and spot conditions around the home and construction faults that make a termite attack more likely.
 Although a professional termite inspection is recommended at least once a year, learning more about the signs of termite activity is a good idea.

 Borers